 BIP32 Key Derivation with HD Wallets

 For a long time, BIP32 was the standard way to structure a Bitcoin wallet.
-While type-42 has since taken over as the standard approach due to its increased privacy and open-ended invoice numbering scheme, it's sometimes still necessary to interact with legacy systems using BIP32 key derivation.
+While has since taken over as the standard approach due to its increased privacy and open-ended invoice numbering scheme, it's sometimes still necessary to interact with legacy systems using BIP32 key derivation.

 You can generate a BIP32 seed with the SDK as follows: